Nusratnimme/surfs_up/README.md

 ![Dec_prcp_temp](https://github.com/Nusratnimme/surfs_up/blob/main/Resources/Dec_prcp_temp.png)

-As can be seen from the tables above, mean precipitation are higher in December than in June indicating a more rainy weather in the latter.
+As can be seen from the tables above, mean precipitation are higher in December than in June indicating a more rainy weather in the former.
 Combining this with findings for temparature, we can conclude that December will have fewer days suitable for surfing, as well as ice-cream, than in June.

 But the question is, how many days in each month can be considered _surfing-friendly_?.
-If we arbitrarily decide that temparature above 70 fahrenheit and precipitation less than 1 inch are conducive to surfing and enjoying ice-cream, we find that, on an average, **26 days in June and 19 days in December are surfing-friendly**.
+If we arbitrarily decide that temparature above 70 fahrenheit and precipitation less than 1 inch are conducive to surfing and enjoying ice-cream, we find that, on an average, **26 days in June and 19 days in December are surfing-friendly** (see "SurfsUp_Challenge.ipynb").

 To conclude, Oahu definitely offers an ideal weather for a surf n' shake business!